holochain/holochain-proto/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/holochain.svg?style=social&label=Follow)](https://twitter.com/holochain)

 ### Code Status
 Alpha.
 Not for production use.
 The code has not yet undergone a security audit.
-We expect to destructively restructure code APIs and data chains until Beta.
+You should expect unstable APIs and data chains.

-**NOT CURRENT REPOSITORY** Holochain is being rebuilt in Rust, and this Go codebase has minimal maintenance while that process is underway.
-Please see the [NEW REPOSITORY](https://github.com/holochain/holochain-rust) with the Rust version for updates.
+**NOT CURRENT REPOSITORY** Holochain has been rebuilt in Rust, and this Go codebase is not maintained.
+Please see the [NEW REPOSITORY](https://github.com/holochain/holochain) for an updated and supported version.

 ### Holographic storage for distributed applications
 Holochain uses a monotonic distributed hash table (DHT) where every node enforces validation rules on data before publishing that data against the signed chains where the data originated.